-The modern technology is helping humanity in various ways.
+Modern technology is helping humanity in various ways.
 The truth is, without technology we might not be able to do certain things anymore.
-Well, today we are not going to give a lecture about how technology changed the nature of military operations over the years, but in this post we will reveal some of the coolest military gadgets that only technology made it possible.
+Well, today we are not going to give a lecture about how technology changed the nature of military operations over the years, but in this post, we will reveal some of the coolest military gadgets that only technology made possible.
 You may find some earlier unknown amazing gadgets as they are not so commonly known.

 15. C40PS Hybrid Headset

-To solve this problem, the US military had developed a highly modified headset with greater noise cancelling abilities which can work efficiently under extreme conditions, especially with MH-47G Chinooks, A/MH-6M Little Birds, MH-60K Black Hawks and other similar maritime platforms.
+To solve this problem, the US military had developed a highly modified headset with greater noise-canceling abilities that can work efficiently under extreme conditions, especially with MH-47G Chinooks, A/MH-6M Little Birds, MH-60K Black Hawks, and other similar maritime platforms.

-This highly modified military grade headset comes with robust steel core cable and modified collar clip for its stability.
+This highly modified military-grade headset comes with a robust steel core cable and a modified collar clip for its stability.
 Although it was first used in 2012 in any active combat, many special forces still use this technology due to its stability and reliability.

 14. Bodyguard Electro Gauntlet

 Bodyguard Electro Gauntlet is basically a personal defense gadget.
 It is inbuilt with a laser pointer, a video camera, and a nasty teaser of 5,00,000 volts.
 It has a hard outer shell and looks like a Batman suit.
 This gadget has been used in many International movies such as James Bond’s Die Another Day.

 The X-Flex blast protection system was developed by the Engineer Research and Development Center (U.S Army Corps division) to protect the inhabitants and military personnel from bomb debris and flying metal shrapnel.
 The material can be placed on the wall’s interior with the help of a special kind of adhesive that can hold it together during a blast.
 The X-flex is made from a polymer composite tightly fitted with robust fiber giving it flexibility and power.